KITmetricslab/tadda/README.md

 by Johannes Bracher, Lotta Rüter, Fabian Krüger, Sebastian Lerch and Melanie Schienle published in _International Interactions_ (forthcoming).

 ## Contents
-Note that we use the terms optimal point forecast (OPF) and bayes act (BA) synonymously in this code.
+Please note that we use the terms optimal point forecast (OPF) and bayes act (BA) synonymously in this code.

 ### **Empirical Example**
-contains data and code to reproduce all empirical results
+This folder contains data and code to reproduce all empirical results.
 + The file _bayes_acts_functions.R_ contains functions for computing the optimal point forecasts (OPFs) of different scoring functions (AE, SE and variants of TADDA) as well as a summary function for a nicer represenation of the results
 + The file _example_mali.R_ generates Figure 3
 + The file _tadda_example.R_ contains the code for empirical example in Section 5: it computes the optimal window size and generates Table 2 and Table 3